henrytseng/angular-state-router/README.md

 StateRouter is designed to be used in a modular integration with:

 * [StateView](https://www.npmjs.com/package/angular-state-view)
-	* A view rendering engine
+	* Provides nested view management with template support.
 * [StateLoadable](https://www.npmjs.com/package/angular-state-loadable)
-	* A lazy loading scheme
+	* Adds a lazy loading scheme

 While not required, StateRouter was originally developed with Browserify.